rpm-software-management/dnf5/doc/commands/download.8.rst

 ``--alldeps``
     | To be used together with ``--resolve``, it downloads all dependencies, not skipping the already installed ones.

+``--destdir=<path>``
+    Set directory used for downloading packages to.
+Default location is to the current working directory.

 Examples
 ========